G4Git/G4Git/README.md

 # Hi, I’m **GOBIND** 👋

 I am a dedicated **Frontend Developer** with a passion for merging technology and sustainability.
 My focus is on developing innovative solutions that contribute to **Green startups**, leveraging **App Development** and **Creative Design** principles.
-Currently, I am engaged in projects that harness the power of technology to promote **sustainable practices** and create impactful user experiences.
+Currently, I am engaged in projects that harness the power of technology to promote **Sustainable Practices** and create impactful user experiences.

 ---